emleddin/comp-chem-website/pages/general_info/funding-school.md

 ## Both Undergraduate and Graduate Applicants

-{% include note.html content="These fellowships are open to undergraduate
-students within 1 year of matriculating who intend to pursue graduate education.
+{% include note.html content="Most of these fellowships are open to undergraduate students within 1 year of matriculating who intend to pursue graduate education.
 Any information provided is to help screen your initial search--it may not be the most up-to-date eligibility criteria." %}

 * [DOD Science, Mathematics, and Research for Transformation (SMART)](https://smartscholarshipprod.service-now.com/smart?id=smart_index)